 2.4 The Provider shall render its services with the greatest care and to the best of its knowledge and belief.
 However, the Provider does not owe a certain success.
 In particular, the provider does not guarantee that the customer will achieve a certain learning success or that the customer will reach a certain performance target.
 This depends not least on the personal commitment and will of the customer, over which the provider has no influence.

-2.5 Insofar as the provider delivers digital content, delivery shall be effected by providing an online video stream or, in the case of other digital content (e.g. documents such as Word or pdf files), by making them available for viewing in the browser and/or for downloading, in each case using appropriate technical means.
+2.5 Insofar as the provider supplies digital content in the form of reproducible video material, supply shall be effected by providing an online video stream or, in the case of other digital content (e.g. documents such as Word or pdf files), by making them available for viewing in the browser and/or for downloading, in each case using appropriate technical means.
 For the proper reproduction of the stream, the customer's system must meet certain minimum requirements, which are communicated to the customer on the provider's website.
 The customer is responsible for compliance with the system requirements.
 The provider shall not be liable for technical problems that are attributable to inadequate system requirements on the part of the customer.